 The year ahead

-What remains certain is the construct used to measure success as a product manager doesn’t yet apply to product operations.
-There is neither a web analytics platform for instantaneous KPI recall nor a user research group where I can harness qualitative feedback.
+What remains certain is the construct used to measure success as a product ops manager doesn’t yet apply to product operations.
+There isn't a web analytics platform for instantaneous KPI recall nor a user research group where I can harness qualitative feedback.

 Get Product Ops Certified👇